silverstripe/cwp/docs/en/development-tutorials/setting-up-your-project.md

 # Setting up your project

 [Gitlab Setup](../development-tutorials/gitlab-setup) described setting up your development environment to work with Gitlab, including initial project checkout.

-Now we'll describe how to setup your project code in that repository.
+Now we'll describe how to setup a new project code in that repository.

 We use [Composer](http://getcomposer.org) as the package manager for SilverStripe CMS/framework and modules.
 [Installing and Upgrading with Composer](http://doc.silverstripe.org/framework/en/installation/composer) describes